Hosting foreign students is a relatively foolproof way of earning extra cash without too much hassle.

-Students can usually be either long term or short term depending on your current situation.
+When you are hosting foreign Students this can usually be either long term or short term depending on your current situation.
 In nearly every town in the UK, there is a foreign language school, and they are always looking for host families.

 I’m sure a fair few of you either know someone that has hosted students and had a bad

-I am the last person you would expect to let foreign students stay in my home.
+I am the last person you would expect to be hosting foreign students in my home.
 However, when my wife and I brought our new house, we always excepted that for the first 3 or 4 years while our mortgage was expensive, we would need to have a guaranteed extra income, and hosting students was the way.

 Our Hosting Routine